Influenza activity continues to decrease

 - Health care workers and carers of those in at-risk groups.

-Vaccination remains the most effective means of preventing infection by seasonal influenza viruses and can reduce severe disease that can lead to hospitalisation and death.
+Vaccination remains the most effective way of preventing infection by seasonal influenza viruses and can reduce severe disease that can lead to hospitalisation and death.
+The vaccine takes two weeks to work once received.
+It is not too late to get your flu vaccine this season.
+You can get it from participating GPs and pharmacists.
+Find a list of pharmacies near you providing the flu vaccine: https://www2.hse.ie/services/pharmacies-flu/

 Anyone who gets flu should stay at home, rest, drink plenty of fluids and use over-the-counter remedies like paracetamol to ease symptoms.
 Advice, tips, information and videos on getting over flu and other common illnesses are available at a new HSE website, www.undertheweather.ie.